About Sean

 Engineering and infrastructure

 Sean holds a B.S. in Computer Engineering from San Jose State University (EECS).
-He has spent more than 25 years leading infrastructure programs, from the Stanford Linear Accelerator Center (SLAC National Lab) to GE Digital, where he led an effort that delivered $14 million in cloud infrastructure cost reductions.
-He co-founded the OpenStack Foundation, which grew into a $5 billion open-source ecosystem.
+He has spent more than 25 years leading infrastructure programs, from the Stanford Linear Accelerator Center (SLAC National Lab) to Yahoo and GE Digital, where he led an effort that delivered $14 million in cloud infrastructure cost reductions.
+He was elected three times to the OpenStack Foundation Board of Directors, which grew into a $5 billion open-source ecosystem.

 Governance and board experience

-Sean was elected three times to the OpenStack Foundation Board of Directors and chaired its Finance and Tax Affairs Committee.
-He reviewed monthly financials, led the response to a clean external audit, and managed the Foundation's 501(c)(6) IRS filing.
+Sean was elected three times to the OpenStack Foundation Board of Directors and chaired its Finance and Tax Affairs Committee, reviewed financials, led the responses to audits, and contributed to the Foundation's 501(c)(6) IRS filing.
 He served on the DefCore interoperability committee and co-initiated the Product Working Group at the Paris Summit.

 He treats board service as a job, not a title.
 He attended every meeting, did the reading in advance, and brought prepared questions.
 He understands financial disclosures, conflict of interest compliance, and the open-meeting standards that govern policy-making bodies under the Brown Act.